Welcome to today's edition of the Rush 24-7 podcast.

 What have they not been doing to protect the children based on his writings in this book?

-You know that impressionable pages in the House probably heard about this book.
+You know that impressionable pages in the house probably heard about this book.

-You know that impressionable pages in the House are probably reading these books.
+You know that impressionable pages in the house are probably reading these books.

-I mean, this young and innocent, virginal 16, 15, 17-year-old pages in the House dorm.
+I mean, those young and innocent, virginal 16, 15, 17-year-old pages in the House dorm, now that Foley's gone, what have they been doing?

 But nobody thought to protect them.